impane/Certificate_Lifecycle_Management_Certinext/README.md

    It provides a unified dashboard for a holistic view of the entire certificate inventory, helping organizations maintain compliance and identify vulnerabilities.

 4. Future-Ready Security:
+   It provides a unified dashboard for a holistic view of the entire certificate inventory, helping organizations maintain compliance and identify vulnerabilities
 5. It often includes support for advanced concepts like Post-Quantum Cryptography (PQC) readiness and built-in Key Management capabilities.